 Watch birds, rain or shine.
 Our Visitor Center offers great views of Sapsucker Woods pond and a well-stocked feeder garden.
-Our observatory looks straight out onto the pond, with plenty of chairs and spotting scopes available for watching all the activity in the surrounding trees, water, and sky.
-Binoculars are available to borrow at our front desk.
+Our observatory looks straight out onto the pond, with plenty of chairs, binoculars, and spotting scopes available for watching all the activity in the surrounding trees, water, and sky.

 Sound studio.
 Explore natural sounds the way researchers at the Cornell Lab do.
 Listen to more than 150 sounds and compare what you hear to colorful spectrograms that uncover hidden details of the sounds by presenting them in visual form.

 Bartels Theater.
 Watch beautiful, high-definition videos from our Conservation Media program on a large screen in a dedicated room.

 Adelson Library.
 Located on the second floor, this is a library dedicated to books about birds, with a commanding view of the Sapsucker Woods pond and surrounding forest.
 More about Adelson Library.

 Sound Ring sculpture.
 Maya Lin’s Sound Ring is an elegant oval of American walnut that stands taller than a person.
 From it emanate the sounds of woodcock, nighthawks, loons, lemurs, and other animals.
 It’s a part of Lin’s sprawling memorial, What Is Missing?, a moving tribute to the losses in nature that go on every day.